Experts In This Article

 - Practice patience.
 Expect long lines and do not get derailed by grumpy shoppers.
 Shouting matches and fights often erupt in the store.
 Remember, you do not have to participate.
 Be the bigger person and walk away.

 - Avoid crowds and long lines.
 For stores opening at 8 p.m. on Thanksgiving, try visiting between midnight and 3 a.m.
-The initial crowds will have died down and shelves will be restocked during this time.
+The initial crowds will die down, and stores might restock during this time.
 Electronic stores like Best Buy often have the longest lines, not to mention some of the earliest lines.
-Check stores like Target and WalMart for the same items, which will likely have the same deal, with shorter lines.
+Check stores like Target and Walmart for the same items, which will likely have the same deal with shorter lines.

 - Protect yourself.
-Women should carry their purses close to them at all times and men should carry their wallets in their front pockets to deter pickpockets.
+Women should always carry their purses close to them, and men should carry their wallets in their front pockets to deter pickpockets.
 Avoid carrying large amounts of cash when you are out shopping.
 Be on the lookout for loiters around your car and watch for any suspicious people following you.
 Shop in a group whenever possible.
 You are less likely to be a target.

 - Conceal your purchases.
 Nothing is more tempting to a thief than a car full of shopping bags.
 Always lock purchases in your trunk if you are heading back into the store to continue shopping.